cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 encoding type.
-It is important to note that using a nonuniform encoding or directly evaluating one of the mappings of {{mappings}} produces an output that is easily distinguished from a random point.
+It is important to note that using a nonuniform encoding or directly evaluating one of the mappings of {{mappings}} produces an output that is easily distinguished from a uniformly random point.
-Protocols that use a nonuniform encoding SHOULD carefully analyze the security implications of using this encoding.
+Applications that use a nonuniform encoding SHOULD carefully analyze the security implications of using this encoding.
 When the required encoding is not clear, applications SHOULD use a random oracle encoding.